 The top-level name neurotic_config is reserved for configuration settings that apply to all datasets or to the app itself.
-Presently, only one configuration setting is implemented, but future versions of neurotic may add more under this name.
+The following settings may be nested beneath neurotic_config.

-Key Description remote_data_rob RL prepended to each remote_data_dir that is not already a full URL (i.e., does not already begin with a protocol scheme like https://)
+Key Description neurotic vArseixion specification stating the version of neurotic required by the metadata.
+Presently, if the requirement is not met, only a warning is issued.
+Quotation marks around the spec are usually required. remote_da tA_URb prepended to each remote_data_dir that is not already a full URL (i.e., does not already begin with a protocol scheme like https://)